 Maghen David Synagogue, Calcutta

 The Maghen David synagogue is located at the junction of Brabourne Road and Canning Street.
 Be prepared to wade your way through the crowds and keep looking for a towering clock tower in red.
 You will see a red arch and a standard ASI board telling you it is a protected monument.
-By the time I reached the Maghen David synagogues it was already closed and no amount coercing allowed us entry into the monument.
+By the time I reached the Maghen David synagogues it was already closed and no amount of coercing allowed us entry into the monument.
 I was told that the services in this synagogue stopped many years back but the interiors are very well preserved.
-You can see a lot of Hebrew inscriptions all over the places along with items that showcase Jewish iconography.
+You can see a lot of Hebrew inscriptions all over the place along with items that showcase Jewish iconography.

 Maghen David was built in 1884.

 Neveh Shalom Synagogue, Calcutta

 The Neveh Shalome or Shalom is the first Jewish synagogue of Calcutta built in the 1830s.
 The original prayer hall of Jews stood at the same place where now Maghen David synagogue stands.
-The one you see now was built later in early 20th CE in the same complex.
+The one you see now was built later in the early 20th CE in the same complex.

 We were lucky that the caretaker of Neveh Shalom synagogue opened it for us and allowed us to see it in detail.
 For the first time, I saw the altar of a synagogue which has commandments written on it.
 It resembles a church except that altar is different.
 The hall is simple with old-style cane furniture.
 There is a central podium I assume for Rabbi to make announcements.